Brian May Guitars Gallery

 A featured colour for the last decade, this opulent Special originally launched in 2004, sporting gold guards and hardware.
 The most recent Mk.
-III Limited Edition toned down the bling but stayed classy with cream plates.
+III Limited Edition toned down the bling, but kept it classy with cream plates.

 The choice of UK guitar ace, Phil Hilborne for the German touring production of We Will Rock You, Phil has tricked out his glamorous goldie with black plates, top-hat replica knobs and Adeson Burns Tri-Sonics and pots.

 BMG Art Series "A Night At The Opera"

 Celebrating the 30th anniversary of Queen's stone-cold classic 1975 LP "A Night At The Opera", the album that spawned the mega-hit "Bohemian Rhapsody", introduced the world to Brian May's ukulele playing and forever defined the band's international reputation as one of rock & roll's most innovative acts.

 This exclusive white Special, featuring the original album artwork, contrasting black pinstripe binding, chrome hardware and classy white pearl scratchplates was snapped up a lucky customer during our 2015 "May Blitz" promotion.

 The Born Free Special

 Brian used a version of this striking instrument with a carbon fibre/hard rock maple neck on the video for the 2012 "Born Free" charity single by Kerry Ellis & Brian May, as well as on the duo's intimate "Acoustic By Candlelight" European tours in 2012-2014.

 The BMG Face

 This special instrument, featuring an amazing piece of artwork, was a 60th birthday present to Brian May from House Music MD, Barry Moorhouse, who commissioned the late British artist Paul Karslake (brother of Jo Wood, Rolling Stone Ronnie's former wife) to create the beautifully cosmic finish.